Ifeoma28/balanced_tree_sql/README.md

 The average discount value per transaction was 6,249, highlighting discounting as a key driver of sales volume.

 - Membership Impact
-Membership flag: t = true (member), f = false (non-member)
+ t = true (member), f = false (non-member)

-60.2% of transactions were made by members, while 39.8% came from non-members.
+1) 60.2% of transactions were made by members, while 39.8% came from non-members.

-Members generated slightly higher revenue per transaction (7,543) compared to non-members (7,453) — a positive sign for the membership program.
+2) Members generated slightly higher revenue per transaction (7,543) compared to non-members (7,453) — a positive sign for the membership program.

 - Product Analysis
 Top 3 Products by Total Revenue (Before Discount) are;